asmeurer/git-workflow/README.md

 ## Cloning and forking the repository

-**Note: The steps in this section only need to be performed once per repository (i.e., if you contribute a second change to conda/conda, you would not need to repeat them, but if you contribute to [conda/conda-build](https://github.com/conda/conda-build) you will need to repeat them for that repository.**
+**Note: The steps in this section only need to be performed once per repository (e.g., if you contribute a second change to conda/conda, you would not need to repeat them, but if you contribute to [conda/conda-build](https://github.com/conda/conda-build) you will need to repeat them for that repository).**

 1. **Clone the repository.** Copy the url <font color="blue">①</font> and type, in this case